 PRS on Plastic Beverage Containers and Beverage Cartons

 Besides, we rolled out 2 stages of Reverse Vending Machine (RVM) Pilot Scheme in 2021 and 2022 to test out their practical application for collecting plastic beverage containers in local environment, paving the way for the future implementation of the PRS on Plastic Beverage Containers and Beverage Cartons.
-In view of the positive responses from the public since the rollout of the RVM Pilot Scheme, the Government has decided to extend the Pilot Scheme in order to maintain the continuity of the RVM services to the public pending the commencement of the PRS on Plastic Beverage Containers and Beverage Cartons.
-The tendering exercise for Stage 3 of the Pilot Scheme had been completed, and the contract was awarded in August 2023.
-The Contractor's service shall transit smoothly from Stage 2 of the Pilot Scheme and provide enhanced RVM services.
+In view of the positive responses from the public since the rollout of the RVM Pilot Scheme, the Government has decided to extend the Pilot Scheme in order to maintain the continuity of the RVM services pending the commencement of the PRS on Plastic Beverage Containers and Beverage Cartons.
+The contract for Stage 3 of the Pilot Scheme was awarded in August 2023 to provide enhanced RVM services.